 For businesses, accepting credit card payments is no longer optional.
 In fact, businesses that don’t accept them risk being left behind.

 Yet, how do you accept credit card payments?
 It starts with a payment processor.
-This is a company that processes the transaction and makes sure your business gets paid.
-Here’s a quick overview:
+This is a company that processes the transaction and makes sure the funds land in your business bank account.

 Businesses accept credit card payments using a payment processor.
 When a customer swipes their card, the processor verifies the details, checks for sufficient funds, and then approves or declines the transaction.
 If a transaction is approved, the processor transfers the payment amount from the customer’s account to the business’s.